 Interviewers want to engage with you – give them something to talk about

 What’s interesting is that extracurricular activities don’t merely add a bit of veneer to your application.
-Laura Gibson, an associate in Citi’s investment banking and broking arm, says they give your interviewers something, beyond your academic achievements and work experience, to discuss with you during your face-to-face interview.
+Laura Gibson, now a vice president in Citi’s investment banking and broking arm, says they give your interviewers something, beyond your academic achievements and work experience, to discuss with you during your face-to-face interview.